SarahUsound/b_mode/README.md

 # b_mode
-Create 2D gray-scale visualizations of oscilloscope output.
+Run b_mode.m to create 2D gray-scale visualizations of oscilloscope output.
+For example output images, see the /exampleImages/ foler.

 ##### Assumptions #####